The Man Who Will Teach NYC to Make Coronavirus Tests

 At one point, Cuomo issued a call for the private sector to join the fight against the virus in whatever way it could.
 Cuomo said there was an urgent need for testing kits.

 “Gov. Cuomo is a very inspirational guy,” Khan later noted.
-“You listen to him and you say, ‘Okay, I’ll do that.’”
+“You listen to him and you say, ‘OK, I’ll do that.’”

 Khan is the owner of several surgical centers and during the opioid crisis, the doctors asked him to set up a lab that could test whether patients were taking their medications as prescribed.
 A suggestion that a new crisis was looming came in early March from a business partner and friend since their Carmel High School days, molecular biologist Vipin Adhlakha.